openstack/governance/reference/distributed-project-leadership.rst

   the impact of any security reported issues in the project team deliverables, coordinate the development of patches, review proposed patches, and propose any eventual backport(s).

+* TC liaison: the TC liaison is one of the TC members who will follow the project activities at regular intervals and make sure the DPL model is reset every cycle.
+  Project team who is planning to adopt the DPL model can reach out to the TC to find the TC liaison for their project.

 Additional recommended roles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~